 Here is the quick list of the limitations I ran into:

 - Colorspace transforms in Textures (Input – Generic – sRGB Texture) will result in imprecise or sometimes wrong results when the image texture is a 8-Bit file! (the transforms should happen in floating point precision)

-- Non-Color image texture files e.g. bump or normal maps need to have the color space set to “raw” (no gamut or gamma mapping) – then there is not problem when using JPG/PNG files
+- Non-Color image texture files e.g. bump or normal maps need to have the color space set to “utility – raw” (no gamut or gamma mapping) – then there is not problem when using JPG/PNG files

 - Blender misses an option to select the OCIO file in the preferences – at the moment you must set the OCIO environment variable before starting Blender.
 You can also replace the OCIO folder in the Blender installation folders, but then you can’t switch back easily to Blender FILMIC.

 - The list of colorspaces are not sorted in categories like it is in Nuke for example.
-The list is so large and long you need a giant screen to see them all and be able to select one with is at the end of the list – as a workaround you can temporally scale down the Resolution Scale smaller than 1.0 in the Interface/Display Preferences.
+The list is so large and long you need a giant screen to see them all and be able to select one with is at the end of the list – a workaround is to zoom out of the shader tree windows, this scales down also the giant list of entries. .

 - Be aware that you are working in a far bigger gamut of ACEScg – I wrote an article called Understanding Gamut with ACES and Blender about this topic.

 At the time when I started to explore Blender & ACES there was no color transform available for any images inside Blender.
 That’s why all the examples that I worked on this website have one thing in common – every HDRI and image texture I converted with Affinity Photo or Nuke to the ACEScg colorspace before I load them into Blender as EXR files.

 This way of working removes the need to care and think about color space conversions in Blender.
 Everything is already in the working space ACEScg and with floating point precision.